Building insurance and resilient homes

 Contact your insurer to find out if undertaking any of the building upgrades identified in the guides will qualify you for a reduction of your home insurance premium.
 Online calculators are also available to guide the level of insurance you require for your home and for peace of mind can be checked by a qualified builder.

-Case study: Flood resilient home and Surncorp insurance
+Case study: Flood resilient home and Suncorp insurance

 Watch the video case study produced by Suncorp Insurance about how flood strategies incorporated into a family’s home renovations helped to reduce their insurance premium by 40 per cent.